The 51% Attack: Could Anyone Take Over Bitcoin?

 Picture Bitcoin's ledger as a stone tablet that many scribes copy at once.
 A 51% attacker is a scribe who can carve faster than all the others combined.
 With that speed they can argue about the last line or two — whose transaction was recorded, in what order — and occasionally win that argument by force.
 What they cannot do is carve a line that breaks the rules every other scribe checks: no forging signatures, no inventing coins, no exceeding the supply, no erasing the deep, settled pages.

 So could anyone take over Bitcoin?
 Not in the way the phrase implies.
-The worst a majority attacker can manage is to disrupt and double-spend their own recent payments, at great cost, for a small and self-defeating reward — while the rules that actually protect your coins stay untouchable.
+The worst a majority attacker can manage is to double-spend their own recent payments and disrupt — delay, reorder, or censor — other recent transactions, at great cost, for a small and self-defeating reward — while the rules that actually protect your coins stay untouchable.
 The honest answer turns out to be the reassuring one.

 FAQ